-(a) charge the Customer interest on the overdue amount at the rate of 8% per year above the base rate of The Co-Operative Bank Plc from time to time (which interest will accrue daily until the date of actual payment and be compounded quarterly); or
+(a) charge the Customer interest on the overdue amount at the rate of 8% per year above the base rate of the Designer’s bank account from time to time (which interest will accrue daily until the date of actual payment and be compounded quarterly); or

 (b) claim interest and statutory compensation from the Customer pursuant to the Late Payment of Commercial Debts (Interest) Act 1998.

 8.7 The Designer may elect to vary the Charges by giving to the Customer not less than 30 days’ written notice of the variation, providing that any such variation shall not result in a percentage increase in the Charges during the Term in excess of the percentage increase during the same period in the Retail Prices Index (all items) published by the UK Office for National Statistics.

 8.8 The Designer will:

 (a) ensure that the personnel providing the Services complete records of their time spent providing those Services;